as79dev/Spring-boot-aws-lambda-terraform/README.md

 You need to set up the AWS access key and api key in the environment before running the terraform.

-Go to AWS directory and run
+Go to AWS directory and run - Testentry

 `
 terraform apply